-The Fund utilises MTAA Superannuation Fund (Director Co.)
+The Fund utilised MTAA Superannuation Fund (Director Co.)
 Pty Ltd ("Director Co"), a wholly owned subsidiary, as a vehicle to engage consultants with relevant skills as appointees to investee company boards, where the Fund's interest is sufficient to enable it to have representation on the board of the investment.
 The role of Director Co is to receive any board related fees from the investee companies, administer the relevant consultants' agreements and remit fees to each consultant in line with those agreements.
 Director Co does need to recover some monies from the Fund from time to time, for some contracts and for the reimbursement of reasonable travel and accommodation costs.
-Net recoveries from the Fund to Director Co during the year amounted to \$\infty{\text{in}} (2018: \$110,000).
+Net recoveries from the Fund to Director Co during the year amounted to \$Nii (2019: \$Nii).

 Director Co did not engage or pay any of the Fund's Directors or key management personnel during the reporting period.
+This company was wound down during the year, with the company being deregistered on 25 September 2019.